 The icon indicates free access to the linked research on JSTOR.

 One hundred years ago today, British physicist-turned-biologist Francis Crick was born.
-Crick—along with his colleague James Watson—is primarily renowned for his discovery of the structure of DNA, a molecule that encodes the blueprint of life.
-Based off the work of other scientists—such as Erwin Chargaff, Maurice Wilkins, and Rosalind Franklin—Crick and Watson’s discovery fueled the advent of powerful scientific techniques such as genetic engineering, gene sequencing, and other methods that have led to multi-billion dollar technologies used by scientists worldwide today.
+Crick—along with his colleague James Watson—is primarily renowned for the discovery of the structure of DNA, a molecule that encodes the blueprint of life.
+Based off the work of other scientists—such as Erwin Chargaff, Maurice Wilkins, and Rosalind Franklin—Crick and Watson’s paper fueled the advent of powerful scientific techniques such as genetic engineering, gene sequencing, and other methods that have led to multi-billion dollar technologies used by scientists worldwide today.

 Because of Crick’s significant discovery, one might think that science was a large part of his childhood.
 Yet, the contrary was true: Crick’s family was not one that was receptive to scientific discourse.
 As Robert Olby wrote in Daedalus, “… there was no one in the family circle with whom Francis could talk about the scientific topics which fascinated him.
 While some people operate best in seclusion, others needed sounding boards, critics, catalysts: for them ideas are formed to be discussed, and part of their zest for life comes from the joy of communicating ideas.”
 His family, more engaged in natural history and the arts, mocked Francis by calling him “crackers” for his one-sided interests.